Nat Turner's Rebellion: Preparations

-Nat Turner was enslaved in Southampton County, Virginia in the early 19th century.
-Turner said he wanted to spread "terror and alarm" among Whites.
-And the group decided that "until [they] had armed and equipped [themselves], and gathered sufficient force, neither age nor sex was to be spared."
-According to a letter sent to Richmond Enquirer by an initial interviewer of Turner after his capture, "women and children would afterwards have been spared, and men too who ceased to resist."
+These six, with Turner, began planning what would become known as Nat Turner's Rebellion.
+The group decided that "until [they] had armed and equipped [themselves], and gathered sufficient force, neither age nor sex was to be spared."
+According to a letter sent to the Richmond Enquirer by an initial interviewer of Turner after his capture, "women and children would afterwards have been spared, and men too who ceased to resist."

-Turner began communicating his plans to a small circle of trusted fellow slaves.
-"All his initial recruits were other slaves from his neighborhood".
-These scattered men had to find ways to communicate their intentions without revealing the plot.
+They recruited more than fifty other participants before the rebellion ended.
+To do so, they had to find ways to communicate their intentions without revealing the plot.
 Songs may have tipped the neighborhood members to movements: "It is believed that one of the ways Turner summoned fellow conspirators to the woods was through the use of particular songs."
 According to author Terry Bisson, Turner entrusted his wife, Cherry, with "his most secret plans and papers".
-According to a report by James Trezvant immediately following the uprising, Cherry said that Nat had been "digesting" a plan for the revolt "for years".

-Turner eagerly anticipated God's signal to "slay my enemies with their own weapons".
-He began preparations for an uprising against the slaveholders in Southampton County.
-Turner said, "I communicated the great work laid out to do, to four in whom I had the greatest confidence": fellow slaves Henry, Hark, Nelson, and Sam.